pyTooling/sphinx-reports/doc/DocCov/index.rst

       ``report-doccov-table``
         Allows selecting the ``table`` tag, but only for documentation coverage reports.
-      ``report-doccov-%packageid%``
+      ``report-doccov-%reportid%``
-        Allows selecting one specific documentation coverage report. ``%packageid%`` gets replaced by the packageid used in the option field of the directive.
+        Allows selecting one specific documentation coverage report. ``%reportid%`` gets replaced by the reportid used in the option field of the directive.
 Here it got replaced by ``src``.

       .. rubric:: Row Styling